WeCollective/webapp/README.md

 	-   after that install pip packages using the commands:
 			"pip install boto" and
 			"pip install boto3"

+	-   then run "pip install awscli"

+	-   then run "aws configure"

+	-   press enter and leave each field blank except for the last one "Default output format", enter "json" -make sure it's lowercase- and press enter to configure aws

 	-   Request the server environment variables file from Weco Admins

 	-   Email james@weco.io or send us a message on [Discord](https://discord.gg/n4xqXj7)